 Here are some updates and top 10 things to know about the official state fair.

-The best festivals and events in the world
+The best county fairs, music festivals, and events across the globe.

 Location and directions to the KS State Fair